The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Introduction and motivation

-The purpose of the present article is to connect the asymptotic behavior of uniform random Gelfand--Tsetlin patterns with certain partial differential equations arising in free probability.
-Free probability, which was pioneered by Voiculescu in the late 1980s and early 1990s \cite{Vcon1, Vcon2, Vcon3, Vent1, Vent2, Vent3} may be thought of as the study of how the empirical spectra of large random matrices interact under the basic matrix operations.
-We will be particularly interested in an operation on probability measures known as \textbf{free compression}, which describes how the empirical spectra of large random matrices behave under taking minors:
+Free probability was originally introduced by D.~Voiculescu to tackle problems in operator algebras, though it later proved to be a powerful tool in random matrix theory, where it describes the asymptotic behaviour of eigenvalues of large random matrices under the basic matrix operations: addition, multiplication, and taking minors \cite{Vcon1, Vcon2, Vcon3, Vent1, Vent2, Vent3}.
+We will be particularly interested in an operation on probability measures known as \textbf{free compression}, which describes how the empirical spectra of large random matrices behave under taking minors.
+Here we have the following result: